L0a875/L0a/README.md

 L0a is a highly adaptable Twitter bot designed to post dynamic content tailored for Degens.
-Leveraging advanced Claude3.5, it delivers a diverse range of content randomly generated based on user topics and prompts.
+Leveraging advanced Claude3.5 and Eliza OS, it delivers a diverse range of content randomly generated based on user topics and prompts.

 Follow L0a Sample Usage on Twitter: @L0a